 Reading is the most fundamental skill children must learn to succeed in school and in life.
 But today, 58% of California's third-graders are below grade level in reading.
-What's worse, among low-income students of color, over 75% read below grade level.
+What's worse, among low-income students of color, over 75% read below grade level (let that sink in - 75%).
 Few ever catch up.

 But in some districts, students are succeeding.
 To identify those districts, the CA Reading Coalition ranked California school districts on student achievement in English Language Arts (ELA) for a key subset of third graders (see below, "How the Rankings Work").
 Third grade reading achievement is vital to long-term student success.
 Low early reading achievement is highly correlated with low high-school grades, failure to graduate, and likelihood of going to prison.